edrandall-dev/tf-windows-desktop/README.md

    cd <repository-directory>
    ```

-2. **Update variables**:
+2. **Set up variables**:
-   Modify the `terraform.tfvars` or pass variables using the command line to set the appropriate values for:
+   Update the `terraform.tfvars` or specify variables on the command line for:
    - `region`
    - `base_cidr_block`
    - `creator`